 What age is Dynamo Maths suitable for?

-The programme is designed for pupils in the primary age range, from 5 to 11 years old.
-It is also used with older pupils in secondary school who have significant learning needs.
+The programme is designed for learners in the primary age range, from 5 to 11 years old.
+It is also used with older learners in secondary school who have significant learning needs.

 Can Dynamo Maths be used for EHCP evidence?

 Standardised scores and diagnostic reports are used by educational psychologists and local authority panels.
-They provide objective data that demonstrates a pupil's level of need.
+They provide objective data that demonstrates a learner's level of need.

 What is the NumberSenseMMR framework?